libcellml/docs-theory/potassium_channel.rst

 Next steps
 ----------
-This potassium channel model will be used - together with a sodium channel model (in :ref:`HH Tutorial 3<debugSodiumChannelModel>`) and a leakage channel model - to form the Hodgkin-Huxley neuron model (in :ref:`HH Tutorial 4<generateMembraneModel>`), where the membrane ion channel current flows are coupled to the equations governing current flow along the axon to generate an action potential.
+This potassium channel model will be used - together with a sodium channel model (in :hh_tutorial:`HH Tutorial 3 <3>`) and a leakage channel model - to form the Hodgkin-Huxley neuron model (in :hh_tutorial:`HH Tutorial 4 <4>`), where the membrane ion channel current flows are coupled to the equations governing current flow along the axon to generate an action potential.

 The next chapter describes the theory behind the :ref:`sodium channel model<sodium_channel>`.